virtual-meme-machine/fedora-desktop/README.md

 #### JetBrains Toolbox

-- Installs [JetBrains Toolbox](https://www.jetbrains.com/toolbox-app), used to manage JetBrains products such as PyCharm or Rider
+- Installs [JetBrains Toolbox](https://www.jetbrains.com/toolbox-app), used to manage JetBrains products such as Android Studio, Rider, and PyCharm

 #### Gnome Shell Extensions